Section IV: Introduction to The Weak Force

 See: Scientific American, May 2010 pages 38-45: "Through Neutrino Eyes" by Gelmini, Kusenko, and Weiler for an authoritative discussion of neutrino oscillation and mass.

 The fluid mix of neutrino identities (in flight) reflects the fluid state of identity in the electroweak symmetric energy state generally, in which all leptonic identities are merged at their generic level, and likewise all quark identities are merged at their generic level.
 In the electroweak symmetric energy state (or during the electroweak era of the "Big Bang"), transformations of one leptonic flavor into another, or one quark flavor into another, were simply the normal course of events.
 This is the generic level of symmetry which the "W" family of IVBs recreates (and is how the "W" effects identity transformations), not the specific level of "broken" symmetry (individual identity) we experience today.
 Specific leptonic and quark identities "freeze out" or "crystalize" only in the cold ground state of our present electromagnetic era.
 In flight, the neutrino seems to at least partially return to this fluid state of electroweak generic identity.
-Oscillations or superpositions of identity occur between other closely related particles as well, including the quarks of the "K0 long" and "K0 short" mesons, and even the proton-neutron "nucleons".
+Oscillations or superpositions of identity also occur between other closely related (massive) particles as well, including the quarks of the "K-neutral long" and "K-neutral short" mesons, and even the proton/neutron "nucleons".

 It has been suggested that the three-family structure of the particle spectrum (including the quarks) is necessary to produce the weak force asymmetry which allows the primordial creation of matter during the "Big Bang".
-If this is true, the "harmonic" 3-part family structure of the elementary particles may have its ultimate explanation as "anthropic" necessity.
+(For example, the "three family" structure allows many more opportunities for the creation of electrically neutral leptoquarks during the "Big Bang".
+Electrically neutral leptoquarks (heavy analogs of the neutron) are deemed necessary to break the primordial symmetry of light and its particle-antiparticle pairs, leading to the creation of our asymmetric "matter-only" universe.)
+If this is true, the "harmonic" 3-part family structure of the elementary particles may have an ultimate explanation beyond simple "anthropic" necessity.
 Because "cosmological" neutrinos can carry, without interaction, significant amounts of energy (due to the phenomenon of relativistic mass?), they may have been instrumental in the dispersal of energy during the initial expansion of the Big Bang, preventing the collapse of the entire system into a cosmic-scale black hole.

 The hypothetical leptoquark neutrino is a candidate for "dark matter".
-This neutrino could be quite massive (and possibly relatively slow moving?), and because it is sufficiently different from the other leptonic neutrinos, it may not participate in their "harmonic" spectrum and oscillations.
+This neutrino could be quite massive (and therefore relatively slow moving?), and if it is sufficiently different from the other leptonic neutrinos, it may not participate in their "harmonic" spectrum and oscillations.
 It is "sterile" to the extent that it can only be seen during proton decay or proton creation - via the "X" IVB.
+The search for a "sterile" (non-interactive) 4th neutrino species is currently ongoing in both Europe and the US, as an internet search on the term will confirm.
+(See: Adrian Cho: "The Sterile Neutrino: Fertile Concept or Dead End?"
+Science Vol. 334 21 Oct., 2011 page 304-6.)

 Hiding the Neutrino's Identity Charge